- Fiona Zwald, MD, MRCPI

 Atypical fibroxanthoma (AFX) is an uncommon, pleomorphic, spindle cell cutaneous malignancy that most commonly presents as a solitary red or pink papule or nodule on the head or neck (picture 1A) .
 Exposure to ultraviolet light most likely contributes to the development of AFX.

-The relationship between AFX and undifferentiated pleomorphic sarcoma (UPS, a soft tissue neoplasm that shares many histologic features with AFX) is unclear.
-While some authors consider AFX a less aggressive, superficial variant of undifferentiated pleomorphic sarcoma (UPS), many others view AFX as a distinct malignancy.
+The relationship between AFX, pleomorphic dermal sarcoma, and undifferentiated pleomorphic sarcoma (UPS), a soft tissue neoplasm that shares many histologic features with AFX, is unclear .
+While some authors consider AFX a less aggressive, superficial variant of pleomorphic dermal sarcoma and UPS, many others view AFX as a distinct malignancy.

 The recommended treatment for AFX is surgical removal of the entire tumor with Mohs surgery or wide local excision.
 AFX generally has a good prognosis.
 Metastasis is a rare event.